2011–12 Bundesliga: Results

-Relegation play-offs
+Promotion/relegation play-offs

 Hertha BSC as 16th-placed team faced third-placed 2011–12 2.
 Bundesliga side Fortuna Düsseldorf in a two-legged play-off.
-Fortuna Düsseldorf won 4–3 on aggregate and thus were promoted for the 2012–13 Bundesliga season.
-Hertha BSC were relegated to the 2012–13 2.
+Fortuna Düsseldorf won 4–3 on aggregate and thus were promoted for the 2012–13 Bundesliga season while Hertha BSC were relegated to the 2012–13 2.
 Bundesliga.

 Following the second leg, which was marred by several incidents of crowd disturbances, Hertha appealed the result.
 On 21 May the DFB Sports Court rejected this appeal, having considered that these crowd disturbances did not psychologically impinge the Hertha players and that the referee's handling of the situation was sound.
 However, Hertha appealed again, this time to the Federal Court of the German FA.
 On 25 May, the Federal Court of the German FA also rejected the appeal.
 On 19 June, Hertha BSC decided not to appeal the decision, marking their immediate return to the 2.
 Bundesliga.